 Of course, there is no requirement to hire an attorney who is certified in franchise and distribution law.
 But all other things being equal, why wouldn't you want an attorney with this level of expertise?
 In a sense, the State Bar of California, which regulates California attorneys, has pre-screened these lawyers for you and deemed them to be specialists in franchise and distribution law.
 At a minimum, it makes sense to consult with at least one certified franchise law specialist before you make your decision on which attorney or firm to hire.

 Peter Lagarias, Bruce Napell and Bryan Dillon are all certified specialists in franchise and distribution law, and some of the first attorneys to obtain that designation.
-Bruce Napell is a former chair and Bryan Dillon is the current chair of the California State Bar's Franchise and Distribution Law Advisory Commission which overseas certification of specialists in the field of Franchise and Distribution Law in California.
+Bruce Napell is a former chair and Bryan Dillon is the current chair of the California State Bar's Franchise and Distribution Law Advisory Commission which overseas certification of specialists in the field of Franchise and Distribution Law in California.2.
+Has the Attorney Tried Franchises Cases and Which Attorneys in the Firm Will Handle the Case?

 There is no substitute for experience, and in franchise disputes there is no substitute for franchise attorneys who have tried cases in court and arbitration.
 Some lawyers call themselves litigators, but they seldom try cases.
 Mr. Lagarias has regularly taken franchise cases to trial and arbitration hearings throughout his career.

 Sometimes attorneys that are hired by a client may refer the case to other attorneys outside the firm or let junior attorneys within the firm handle your case.
 If this is anticipated, you should meet and speak with the lawyer handling the case.
-While other attorneys may be responsible for certain activities in the case, supervision and direction of the matter will be handled by Peter Lagarias, Bruce Napell or Bryan Dillon.
+While other attorneys may be responsible for certain activities in the case, supervision and direction of the matter will be handled by Peter Lagarias, Bruce Napell or Bryan Dillon.3.
+What Results has the Firm Obtained on Behalf of Franchisees?

 Published trial court and/or court of appeal decisions may give you an idea of the experience and competence of the attorneys.
 All three of our partners have been involved as counsel of record in a number of important cases involving franchisee rights.
-Several of these recent cases can be found on this website.
+Several of these recent cases can be found on this website.4.
+Has the Firm Represented Franchisees in the Same System?

 An experienced franchise lawyer may have handled numerous cases against the same franchisor.
 There are important reasons why you should consider hiring a lawyer who has represented other franchisees or litigated against the same franchisor before.
 Such a lawyer will have experience in dealing with the franchisor and its lawyers, which should help your lawyer work more efficiently.
 Additionally a lawyer with franchise system experience may already have important information about the franchisor that may help you.
-These and other factors should aide in evaluating and resolving your matter.
+These and other factors should aide in evaluating and resolving your matter.5.
+Have the Attorneys Participated in Activities and/or Published Articles Relevant to Franchising or Otherwise Demonstrated Commitment to Protecting the Rights of Franchisees?

 Franchise law involves many subjects including antitrust, commercial contract, unfair competition, trademark and special franchise statutes in many states franchise specialists study these areas on an ongoing basis.
 Peter Lagarias and Bryan Dillon regularly write and lecture on many areas of franchise law.
-All three partners have served and/or chaired the State Bar of California Franchise Law Committee and are long standing members of the American Bar Association Forum on Franchising.
+All three partners have served and/or chaired the State Bar of California Franchise Law Committee and are long standing members of the American Bar Association Forum on Franchising.6.
+Does the Firm Maintain Professional Malpractice Liability Insurance?

 Here is the link to the State Bar of California website to find out information about the lawyer you are considering.
 Read below to determine whether the lawyer is a certified specialist in franchise and distribution law.How to Find Out Whether a Lawyer is Certified as a Legal Specialist in Franchise and Distribution Law